 Your biographical information

 The name you provide when registering must match exactly the full legal name printed on your passport or other government-issued photo identification.
 Your Harvard ID card cannot be issued if the name in the Summer School system is different from the name on your government-issued photo ID.
-Please check that your name and biographical information are correct in online services.
+Please check that your name and biographical information are correct in MyDCE.
 To report a legal name change, a birth date or Social Security number correction, or changes to gender or other biographical information, you must submit a biographical information changes form to the Registrar’s Office with acceptable documentation, as described on the form.

 Your contact information

 All critical school and course communications are sent via email.

 To protect the privacy and security of your student records, your email address must be unique to you and not shared with any other person.
 Duplicate email addresses will be inactivated.
 Beginning in mid-March, you are eligible to create a unique Harvard email account within two business days of registering.
 Your Harvard email account will remain active throughout your term of enrollment and expire at the end of the session(s) for which you are registered.
 If you wish your Harvard email account to be used for Summer School communications, you must update your contact information in MyDCE.